-With more devices joining the internet of things, about 5.5 million every day to be precise, it’s important for machine builders and IoT innovators to determine the most effective and efficient way to connect systems to each other and to the cloud.
+The rate of Internet of Things (IoT) growth, is hard to fully comprehend.
+Some research suggests that by 2025, there will be 152,200 IoT devices connecting to the internet per minute.
+With so many solutions being built, and connections being made between those solutions, it’s important for machine builders and IoT innovators to determine the most effective and efficient way for their systems to communicate with each other and the cloud.
 Whether you’re looking to provide versatile connectivity, failover protection, mobile data handling or enhanced security, identifying the right connectivity model is paramount.
-As we learned from our previous article, there are a number of barriers to LTE connectivity, including the high cost and complexity of device certification.
+As you may have learned from our previous article, there are a number of barriers to LTE connectivity, including the high cost and complexity of device certification.
 Ultimately, the feasibility of a given LTE hardware solution will depend on your specific application, the installation environment, the number of devices being connected and your willingness – and technical ability – to navigate the certification process.

-Up until recently there have been three primary 4G LTE hardware models available.
+Up until recently there have been three primary methods to connect industrial hardware to the cellular network.

-Your first option to is to purchase an external 4G LTE modem that connects to a PC using a standard USB or Ethernet port.
-This is an option if you have a pre-existing Ethernet enabled PC that you want to make LTE capable.
-There are several external Ethernet-to-cellular devices currently available, both directly connectable dongles that hang off of PC hardware and external boxes like the MultiTech eCell pictured.
-While external 4G LTE modems of this kind are relatively inexpensive, starting around $200, there are a number of factors to consider when integrating these products into an embedded solution or end device.
+Your first option to is to purchase an external LTE modem that connects to a PC using a standard USB or Ethernet port.
+This is a potentially attractive option if you have a pre-existing Ethernet enabled PC that you want to make LTE capable.
+There are several external Ethernet-to-cellular devices currently available, including directly connectable dongles that hang off of PC hardware and external boxes like the MultiTech eCell pictured.
+While external LTE modems of this kind are relatively inexpensive, starting around $200, there are a number of factors to consider when integrating these products into an embedded solution or end device.

 External LTE modems require a separate power supply, antenna attachments and additional Ethernet cables.
-They are also seldom constructed using industrial grade components and tend to offer limited temperature ranges.
-Of particular concern to embedded device builders, in addition to not offering an integrated installation, external modems leave your network vulnerable to tampering or disconnection.
+They are also seldom constructed using industrial grade components and tend to offer limited operating temperature ranges.
+Of particular concern to embedded device builders, in addition to not offering a fully integrated solution, external modems leave your network vulnerable to tampering or disconnection.
 It’s also important to note that with virtually all external modem options you will have to purchase a SIM card separately and activate the device yourself.

 If you are looking for a rugged or fully integrated solution, this will not be the right choice for you.